At the time of application:

 Guidance for Preparing the F99/K00 Application

-Use the Fellowship (F31-specific) section of the SF424 (R&R) application package for guidance, except where the instructions in the FOA, i.e., the Funding Opportunity Announcement (RFA-NS-21-012), tell you to do something else.
+Use the Fellowship (F31-specific) section of the SF424 (R&R) application package for guidance, except where the instructions in the NOFO, i.e., the Notice of Funding Opportunity (RFA-NS-21-012), tell you to do something else.

-There are several differences in RFA-NS-21-012 from previous FOAs.
+There are several differences in RFA-NS-21-012 from previous NOFOs.
 Please pay particular attention to the instructions in Section IV.

 This guidance is listed in the order it appears in the Fellowship Instructions of the Application Guide.
 Please pay special attention to the following sections that deviate significantly from the F31 application:

-- Fellowship Applicant Section – follow the instructions in the FOA.
+- Fellowship Applicant Section – follow the instructions in the NOFO.
 This section should address both phases of the F99/K00.

-- Biographical Sketch for applicant and sponsor(s) – follow the instructions in the FOA, paying special attention to the personal statement and scholastic performance.
+- Biographical Sketch for applicant and sponsor(s) – follow the instructions in the NOFO, paying special attention to the personal statement and scholastic performance.

-- Specific Aims – follow the instructions in the FOA.
+- Specific Aims – follow the instructions in the NOFO.
 All applicants must use these two Specific Aims:

 Specific Aim 1: The Dissertation Research Project.